The question I hear all the time is “why did you chose to be an Occupational Therapist?”

 When I heard this, I was back in school working on prerequisites for medical school.
 Researching OT further, I found that the University of Utah had a Occupational Therapy refugee resettlement program.

-I thought this was awesome, and it totally lined up with my background in cultural studies.
+Finally, I found a degree that lined up with my background in cultural studies.

 Occupational Therapy and Refugee Resettlement